 7. Effects of lights, noise, scents, and textures are amplified for HSPs.

 HSPs don’t function as well in overstimulating environments.
 Why?
-They feel anxious, ill at ease, depressed, irritable and have trouble concentrating.
+They feel anxious, ill at ease, depressed, and irritable, and they have trouble concentrating.
 Challenges prevail over joy.

 What are typical challenges and joys of being married to a Highly Sensitive Person?

-The same HSP qualities can be a challenge or joy, expected or unexpected — depending on context and perspective.
-This is true for both the Highly Sensitive Person as well as the spouse.
+The same HSP qualities can be a challenge or joy, expected or unexpected, depending on context and perspective.
+This is true for both the Highly Sensitive Person and the spouse.

 Here are four challenges of being married to a Highly Sensitive Person:

-An unexpected noise, the doorbell or phone ringing, or the kids’ voices can cause her to lose interest.
-And……it is over.
+An unexpected noise, the doorbell or phone ringing, or the kids’ voices can also cause her to lose interest.
+And……it’s over.

-Further, you may have such thoughts as “Why is she soooooo damn sensitive?” or “I was just kidding.
-She really needs to find a way to take a joke” Or how about “I don’t even know what I said to upset you.”
+You may have thoughts like, “Why is she so sensitive?” or “I was just kidding.
+She really needs to find a way to take a joke!” or “I don’t even know what I said to upset you.”
 (Which can make her feel even worse.)